nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    listed out and displayed in the List Panel.

-### Delete Internships
+### Delete Internships by Index
 Prerequisites: List all internships using the `list` command.
 Multiple internships are present in the list.

-1. `delete 1`
+1. `delete-index 1`

    **Expected**: The first internship entry in the List Panel is deleted.
 If the right UI panel was displaying the details of the deleted internship entry, it defaults to displaying the welcome message.

-2. `delete 1 2`
+2. `delete-index 1 2`

    **Expected**: The first and second internship entry in the List Panel are deleted.
-If the right UI panel was displaying the details of either deleted internship entries, it defaults to displaying the welcome message.
+If the View Panel was displaying the details of either of the deleted internship entries, it defaults to displaying the welcome message.

-3. `delete s/New`
+3. `delete-index 3 1 3 3 1`

-   **Expected**: All internship entries with the status `New` are deleted.
-If the View Panel was displaying the details of one of these deleted internship entries, it defaults to displaying the welcome message.
+   **Expected**: The first and third internship entries in the List Panel are deleted.
+If the View Panel was displaying the details of either of the deleted internship entries, it defaults to displaying the welcome message.

-4. `delete`
+4. `delete-index`

 **Expected**: An error message is displayed in the Results Display.
-This is because a minimum of 1 optional parameter must be specified.
+This is because a minimum of 1 index must be specified.

-[More test cases will be added for mixing of parameters and for filtered internship list... ]
+### Delete Internships by Fields

 ### Clear all Internships